cnoid/svelte-github-contrib/README.md

 Step 2: Download the version that goes with what you decided on.

 Some notes about it: contrib-api uses GraphQL (which means getting a token), while Matia's version uses scraping with SvelteKit.
 It's only a matter of preference as both return JSON.
-The scraper returns all days of the year, however, while the GraphQL updates in the same way Github profile does.
+The scraper returns all days of the year, however, while the GraphQL updates in the same way Github profile does. (currentdate - 370 days)

 The scraper is easiest because you can simply use the one [he is hosting on Vercel](https://gh-contributions-api.vercel.app/), while the other is more reliable as it's using Github's GraphQL.